anoma/nspec/docs/tutorial/branch.md

 git branch some-branch origin/main
 ```

-### Create worktree for branch
+### Create a worktree for a branch

-Either inside the repo starting with a dot, to avoid build issues:
+Either inside the repo starting with a dot (to avoid build issues):
 ```bash
 git worktree add /path/to/repo/.tree/some-branch some-branch
 ```